 Divorce can be the most trying period in a man’s life.
 Cordell & Cordell, a domestic law firm, hopes to make it easier for you and your children.
 Our divorce attorneys focus entirely on men’s divorce, child custody, paternity, modification, and other Illinois fathers rights issues.

 Cordell & Cordell offers legal representation throughout the state with offices in Belleville, Edwardsville, Springfield, and Warrenville.
 Our Illinois divorce attorneys are committed to providing you the best legal service in this trying time.

-To schedule an appointment with an Illinois divorce attorney, call 1-866-DADS-LAW or the numbers listed to the right to your local office.
+To schedule an appointment with an Illinois divorce attorney, call 1-866-DADS-LAW or your local office.

 Illinois Divorce FAQ